🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 def normalize_japanese(text):

-# Unicode normalization (NFKC: compatible characters to standard form)
+# Unicode normalization (NFKC: convert compatibility characters to their standard form)

 text = unicodedata.normalize('NFKC', text)